ramsabarish9500/HoudiniMixamoApexWorkflow/README.md

    ### ApexBipedRig
      Uses the electra rig and reimplements for mixamo characters
    ###  ApexTransferMixamoAnimation
-     Retarget the animation clips to the new apex based mixamo character New animation will be added to the apex scene
+     Transfer the animation clips to the new apex based mixamo character New animation will be added to the apex scene

 ## Setup Instructions